Public Transportation in New York City - New York MetroCard

 Grand Central Station clock

-The New York subway system can be a bit intimidating at first, and the locals do rush around.
-So, you might feel the pressure of someone right behind you in line getting ever more impatient.
-Don't worry, you'll soon get the hang of it.
+The New York subway system can feel a bit intimidating at first, and the locals do rush around.
+So you might feel the pressure of someone right behind you in line getting impatient.
+But don't worry, you'll soon get the hang of it.

 New York MetroCard prices

-A single ride is $2.90 and tickets are sold at vending machines.
+A new MetroCard costs $1.00 for the card itself.
+A single ride is $2.90 and tickets are sold at vending machines in the stations.

 A 7-day MetroCard costs $34.00 and is a popular New York subway pass option.

-Please note: MTA Tickets are not sold online & are not part of The New York Pass®
+Please note: MTA Tickets are not sold online and are not part of The New York Pass®.

 Riding the subway with New York MetroCard

 To enter, swipe your MetroCard through a reader and then wait for the display to say 'Go.'
-It can be tricky at first, but if you can’t get it working, remember you're not alone.
-Just watch other people, and do what they do.
+It can be tricky at first, but if you can’t get it working, just remember you're not alone.
+Try watching some other people, and copy what they do.

-While planning your New York trip, make sure to get a NYC subway map:
+When planning your New York trip, make sure to use a NYC subway map to check each journey.

 New York metrocard and dollars